Skip to main content

 • Modal buttons are placed next to each other.

-This is when only two actions are present.
-When more than two buttons (maximum of four buttons in total) have two on each side.
-If so, follow the same hierarchy as modals.
+This applies when only two actions are present.
+When more than two actions are available (up to a maximum of four), place two buttons on each side.
+In this case, follow the same action hierarchy used for modals.

 Example: Drawer with buttons